AnkushGitRepo/DSA/src/main/java/org/example/Recursion/RecursionReadMe.md

 - **Recursion Basics**: Understanding the concept of recursion and how it works.
 - **Print 1 to n using recursion**: Printing numbers from 1 to n using recursion.
 - **Print n to 1 using recursion**: Printing numbers from n to 1 using recursion.
+- **Factorial of a number using recursion**: Calculating the factorial of a number using recursion.